alfadelta10010/COD-Lab/week6/README-SV.md

 # Week 6 - SystemVerilog Assignment
-- Upload the five SystemVerilog programs written last lab class, in `.sv` format.
+- Upload the SystemVerilog programs written last lab class, in `.sv` format.
 The problem statements are as follows:
 	1. Write a SV program for Asynchronous Reset Flip Flop
 	2. Write a SV program for Synchronous Reset Flip Flop
 	3. Write a SV program for 3:1 MUX